Trevelyan College, Durham: New women's college

 Trevelyan was planned to become an all-women college, similar to St Mary's and St Aidan's, so as to increase the female population of the student body.
 The college was built on farmland south of St Mary's off Elvet Hill Road, which was owned by a local family, the Carpenters.
-Originally this land was intended to accommodate not only the new college, but also a University Assembly Hall with a capacity of 1,500 persons; however, the site was too small to accommodate both buildings.
+Originally this land was intended to accommodate not only the new college, but also a University Assembly Hall with a capacity of 1,500 people; however, the site was too small to accommodate both.

 After much delay, the college was opened in October 1966 with 78 students.
 The official opening took place on 12 March 1968 by Lord Butler, Master of Trinity College, Cambridge, who was invited in view of the connection G. M. Trevelyan also held with Trinity.
 During the opening, a serenade in three movements composed by Sir Malcolm Arnold (whose daughter was in the first intake of students), called "The Trevelyan Suite", was played.
 Other people at the opening include the Chancellor, the Vice-Chancellor, two Pro-Vice-Chancellors, the Bishops of Durham and of Ripon (whose wife, Mary Moorman, was a relative of Trevelyan and also present) and the Mayor and Mayoress of Durham.
 Trevelyan was the last purpose-built all-female college to be built for a British university.